altocodenl/tagaway/readme.md

 ### Todo alpha

-Capitalize usernames emails
-Confirm password signups
-Wait for full screen mac
-Click on pic to select deselect
-Cancel upload
-Issue with lastModified being undefined and file being considered as field (only on macs?)

 - Client
    - Upload: remove view, make it popup, autotag while uploading, show progress as % on browse.
+   - Issue with lastModified being undefined and file being considered as field (only on macs?)

 - Server
-   - Test year range in query.
    - Add colors to tags.
    - Emails from corporate account.